 Watrous was born in San Francisco, CA, in 1977 and was raised on the San Francisco Peninsula surrounded by ocean, bay, mountains, and urban sprawl.
 Images from this part of the country are imprinted in his mind and continue to inform his artwork and aesthetic interests.
 He received his BFA from San Francisco Art Institute in 2002 and his MFA from Kent State University, Kent Ohio in 2013.
 He currently resides in Western Pennsylvania.

-View Shawn Watrous' 2019 BoxHeart Exhibition, Palms, on Artsy!
+View images from Watrous' 2019 BoxHeart Exhibition, Palms.